iBasso DX160 Digital Audio Player Review

 It wasn't all good news, however.
 Pairing a simple pair of Bluetooth headphones provided a frustrating amount of connection hiccups, even at close range.
 It wasn't a clean connection, regardless of what headphones I used.
 Even the powerful Bluetooth ability of the Bowers & Wilkins PX7 headphones wasn't strong enough to maintain a healthy connection.
 It wasn't a complete disaster; things would work well for several tracks at a time, but then there would be slight glitching and skipping.
 I would accept this from a budget player, but for a mid-range device, this doesn't fly.

 However, a redeeming quality was when I lay down the final challenge: The demanding and fussy Sennheiser HD800S.
 Putting the player in high-gain mode and donning a full-size to 3.5mm adapter, the DX160 happily pumped plenty of body into the thirsty Teutonic drivers.
 It didn't drive them with quite the same authority as my desktop gear.
-Still, it left me wondering just how accurately I would be able to tell the two apart in a blind test – and that's a powerful compliment to the DX160.
+Still, it left me wondering just how accurately I would be able to tell the two apart in a blind test – and that's a powerful complement to the DX160.

 Considering the similar price points, I know a lot of people are keen to hear how this unit compares to the Chord Electronics MOJO.
 Fundamentally, I have to point out that these devices are very, very different.
 One has a full operating system, expandable storage, a display and a vast plethora of settings and tweaks.
 The other is a precision designed, FGPA based DAC.
 Audibly they don't sound worlds apart – which is a testament to the strengths of the DX160 – but the MOJO can drive larger and heavier loads with more authority, detail and control.
 The DX160 also stands alone on its own two feet of course, whereas the MOJO needs something to drive it.